IBM/aspera-cli/docs/ARCHITECTURE.md

 | `allowed` | `Array<Symbol> \| nil` | Allowed values (accept list) |
 | `interactive` | `Boolean` | Prompt for the value when missing (sets `ask_missing_mandatory`) |

-Arguments already present in `ctx` are not read again from the command line: this is how a caller (e.g. a mount seed, or `aoc packages ls` calling `Node`) or a leaf `setup:` provides a value.
+Arguments already present in `ctx` are not read again from the command line: this is how a caller (e.g. a mount seed) or a leaf `setup:` provides a value.

 **Rule**: every positional argument is declared with `arguments:`, so that `--help`, completion and `config commands` show it.
 Plugins never read positional arguments themselves (`options.get_next_argument`, `options.instance_identifier`).
 When an argument may come from elsewhere, declare it anyway and let the leaf `setup:` inject it in `ctx`, since a leaf setup runs before its arguments are resolved: